Teitelbaum, Buckman family fonds

 LanguageFrench, English, German, Flemish, Danish, Dutch

 System of ArrangementFonds was arranged based on categories established when the records were first donated to the VHEC.
 Item-level descriptions are based on legacy Filemaker Pro database records.
 Select item descriptions only have been input into Collective Access.
-Other items have been digitized and scans used to illustrate fonds, series and file-level descriptions.
+Other items have been digitized and scans used to illustrate fonds and series-level descriptions.
 Consult the archivist for more information.

 Rules or ConventionsISAD(G), informed by RAD